 There are no application fees for a 2232 Review determination.
 However, fees are charged for applications involving special exceptions or other zoning actions.

 The status of current 2232 applications can be viewed on the Pending 2232 Applications Table (PDF).
-Learn more about submitting a 2232 Application for review.

 On September 29, 2003, the Board of Supervisors approved an amendment to the Policy Plan determining that a sled mount antenna configuration is not considered a Feature Shown of the Comprehensive Plan.
 This December 8, 2011 correspondence to the Planning Commission clarifies the review process as it pertains to non-flush mounted antennas.